Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Quasi-classical trajectory analysis

-For a given internal energy, molecules that are more vibrationally excited are found to be more likely to dissociate; this conclusion is consistent with our findings using the support factor.
-For example, we identify two sample rovibrational levels with similar internal energy: one with small $\varepsilon_v$ and the other with large $\varepsilon_v$.
-The state which has its internal energy in rotation is approximately 8.5 times less likely to dissociate than the state which has its internal energy in vibration.
-The effective diatomic potentials for these two states are shown in Fig.~\ref{fig:jpdf_diapots}.
-Although neither of these molecules is quasibound, the molecule with mostly rotational energy requires more energy to dissociate due to the centrifugal barrier, assuming its angular momentum remains constant.
-We quantify this by defining the \emph{remainder energy}, $\varepsilon_\mathrm{rem}$, which is the difference between the centrifugal barrier height $V_\mathrm{D, eff}$ and the internal energy $\varepsilon_\mathrm{int}$,
+For a given internal energy, we find molecules that are more vibrationally excited to be more likely to dissociate; this conclusion is consistent with our findings using the support factor.
+For example, we identify two sample rovibrational levels with similar internal energy, one with small $\varepsilon_\mathrm{vib}$ and the other with large $\varepsilon_\mathrm{vib}$ (see Fig.~3.35(b) in Ref.~\cite{Chaudhry2018}).
+The state which has most of its internal energy in rotation is approximately $8.5$ times less likely to dissociate than the state which has its internal energy in vibration.
+We show the effective diatomic potentials for these two states in Fig.~\ref{fig:jpdf_diapots}.
+Although neither of these molecules is quasibound, the molecule in Fig.~\ref{fig:jpdf_diapots}(b), with mostly rotational energy requires more energy to dissociate due to the centrifugal barrier, assuming its angular momentum remains constant.
+We quantify this by defining the \emph{remainder energy}, $\varepsilon_\mathrm{rem}$, which is the difference between the centrifugal barrier height and the internal energy $\varepsilon_\mathrm{int} = \varepsilon_\mathrm{vib} + \varepsilon_\mathrm{rot}$,

-in which function $\max[.]$ refers to the maximum in the dissociation barrier; see Figure \ref{fig:jpdf_diapots}.
+in which function $\max[V_\mathrm{D, eff}(j)]$ refers to the local maximum of the effective diatomic potential curve; see Figure \ref{fig:jpdf_diapots}.